 The differential diagnosis of patients with diarrhea on treatment with a checkpoint inhibitor includes infections with Clostridium difficile or other bacterial/viral pathogens.
 Diarrhea (increase in stool frequency) is related to but clinically distinct from colitis (abdominal pain, radiographic or endoscopic findings of colonic inflammation).

-The incidence of diarrhea is much higher in patients receiving cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4)-blocking antibodies compared with inhibition of the programmed cell death-1 (PD-1) receptor.
+The incidence of diarrhea is much higher in patients receiving cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4)-blocking antibodies compared with inhibition of programmed cell death receptor 1 (PD-1).

 ●Diarrhea of any grade was reported in approximately 30 percent of patients treated with ipilimumab for melanoma, but severe (grade 3/4) diarrhea occurred in less than 10 percent of cases .
 The incidence of diarrhea appears to be dose-dependent.
 In a phase II dose-finding study, the rate of severe diarrhea was higher at the 10 mg/kg dose than with 3 mg/kg (10 versus 1 percent) .

-●Diarrhea/colitis appears to be less frequent with PD-1 blockade than with CTLA-4 blockade, with grade 3/4 immune-mediated colitis seen in about 1 to 2 percent of cases [29,34,35].
+●Diarrhea/colitis appears to be less frequent with PD-1 blockade than with CTLA-4 blockade, with grade 3/4 immune-mediated colitis seen in approximately 1 to 2 percent of cases [35,40,41].

 Patients who had significant diarrhea/colitis during CTLA-4 blockade have subsequently been treated with PD-1 blockade using nivolumab without developing diarrhea/colitis .
 However, additional clinical experience is needed to clarify the safety of PD-1 blockade in patients who had significant diarrhea/colitis from prior treatment with CTLA-4 blockade.